Ping-Group-UCSC/denmat_dynm_development/README.txt

                          Kerr (Faraday) roration at selected energies

 to install:
+1. Make sure intel mpi compiler exists and command "mpiicpc" exists
-1. GSL and MKL must be installed and ensure MKLROOT is correct
+2. GSL and MKL must be installed and ensure MKLROOT is correct
-2. modify GRL_DIR in make.inc and SRC_DIRS in Makefile, if necessary
+3. modify GRL_DIR in make.inc and SRC_DIRS in Makefile, if necessary
-3. If there is no "bin" folder, create it
+4. If there is no "bin" folder, create it
-4. type "make"
+5. type "make"